elementary-Inc/blog/_posts/2024/2024-05-04-updates-for-may-2024.md

 ## And More

 Two new portals landed in OS 8: the Screenshot and Color Picker portals.
 Additionally Photos has been updated to use the Wallpaper portal.
 And another app will soon be shipped as a Flatpak in OS 8!
-We recently packaged up Font Viewer against the elementary Flatpak Platform, fixing a styling regression and ensuring we can continually ship the latest version of Font Viewer throughout the OS 8 life cycle.
+We recently packaged up Font Viewer against the elementary Flatpak Platform, fixing a styling regression, ensuring we can continually ship the latest version of Font Viewer throughout the OS 8 life cycle, and that it can be automatically updated without requiring a system restart.

 ---